-- After a cancer diagnosis, it can be difficult to decide if you want to continue working, adjust your working hours, take a break or retire.
+- After a cancer diagnosis, it can be hard to decide if you want to keep working, change your hours, take a break, resign or retire.

-- You will have to consider several factors, including the nature of your job, treatment side effects, the flexibility of your workplace, your leave entitlements and personal matters (such as finances and how much support you have from family and friends).
+- You will have to consider several factors, including the nature of your job, treatment side effects, the flexibility of your workplace, your leave entitlements and personal matters.

 - Avoid making a hasty decision.
 Talk to family or friends and seek professional financial advice before making a decision.